vlabo/ZenithFence/README.md

 ### Building

-The Windows Portmaster Kernel Extension is currently only developed and tested for the amd64 (64-bit) architecture.
+The Windows ZenithFence Kernel Extension is currently only developed and tested for the amd64 (64-bit) architecture.

 __Prerequesites:__